Comprehensive dental treatment for cancer patients

-The didactic portion of the program consists of treatment planning seminars and literature reviews, as well as lectures in physical diagnosis, prosthodontics, endodontics, practice management and other specialty topics.
-Other features include:
+The didactic portion of your training will include treatment planning seminars and literature reviews, as well as lectures in physical diagnosis, prosthodontics, endodontics, practice management and other specialty topics.

-- An opportunity to participate in current research projects involving the early detection of oral cancer in high-risk patients
+- Opportunities to participate in current research projects involving the early detection of oral cancer in high-risk patients

 - Weekly attendance in the multidisciplinary Tumor Board

-Roswell Park is committed to a program of equal opportunity.
+We’re committed to a program of equal opportunity.
 Selection of residents is made without regard to race, color, national origin, sex, age or sexual orientation.
-Candidates must be graduates of an accredited United States or Canadian dental school.

 The GPR residency at Roswell Park is a unique experience that will prepare you to see very medically complex and frail patients in any dental clinic setting.
 You are able to learn and practice all aspects of general dentistry within a very specific patient population that challenges you and develops empathy for patients as they undergo difficult cancer treatment.
 We work closely with the head and neck surgery department on cases in the clinic and operating room, as well as with other services such as the transplant clinic, myeloma clinic, etc. During the GPR year at Roswell you will see many interesting cases on a regular basis that you may otherwise only encounter once in your career, such as advanced head and neck cancers.
 This program is great if you are interested in a career in general and hospital dentistry or plan to specialize in areas such as oral surgery, medicine, etc. as it prepares you for interdisciplinary collaboration while working with a complex patient population.— Ashley KarczewskiGeneral Dental Practice Resident